-During the week of July 4, crews may service the Wednesday area, and then loop back to the Thursday and Friday areas the week of July 11.
+During the week of August 1, crews may service the Monday and Tuesday areas, and then loop back to the Wednesday area the week of August 8.

 These estimates are based upon the best available information at the time of the update.
 Actual collection times are dependent upon workload, weather conditions, and equipment availability.
 These estimates are updated weekly.
 For more current information, check the maps below because they are updated daily during our collection periods.

 Residents can also bring their brush to our drop off site at 1501 W. Badger Rd.

 - DO NOT PILE BRUSH IN THE STREET.

 - DO NOT BLOCK THE SIDEWALK WITH YOUR BRUSH PILE.

 - DO NOT MIX LEAVES & YARD WASTE WITH THE BRUSH.